-Bevacizumab is a recombinant humanized monoclonal antibody that binds and neutralizes circulating VEGF-A. A multicenter phase III trial (AVOREN) compared bevacizumab plus IFN- α versus placebo plus IFN- α .
+Bevacizumab is a recombinant humanized monoclonal antibody that binds and neutralizes circulating VEGF-A. A multicenter phase III trial (AVOREN) compared bevacizumab plus IFN- $\alpha$ versus placebo plus IFN- $\alpha$ .
 The trial was a randomized, double-blind trial.
 Six hundred and forty nine patients were randomized (641 treated).
-The addition of bevacizumab to IFN- α significantly increased PFS (10.2 vs. 5.4 months) and objective tumor response rate (30.6% vs. 12.4%).
-No significant increase or novel adverse effects were observed with the combination over IFN- α alone.
-A trend toward improved OS also was observed (23.3 months with bevacizumab plus IFN- α versus 21.3 months for IFN- α), although the difference did not reach statistical significance.
-To see the combination of the combination of the difference did not reach statistical significance.
+The addition of bevacizumab to IFN- $\alpha$ significantly increased PFS (10.2 vs. 5.4 months) and objective tumor response rate (30.6% vs. 12.4%).
+No significant increase or novel adverse effects were observed with the combination over IFN- $\alpha$ alone.
+A trend toward improved OS also was observed (23.3 months with bevacizumab plus IFN- $\alpha$ vs. 21.3 months for IFN- $\alpha$ ), although the difference did not reach statistical significance.

-In the United States, a similar trial was performed by the Cancer and Leukemia Group B, with 732 previously untreated patients randomized 1:1 to receive either IFN- α or the combination of bevacizumab plus IFN- α .
-Bevacizumab plus IFN- α produced a superior PFS (8.5 months vs. 5.2 months) and higher objective response rate (25.5% vs. 13.1%) versus IFN- α alone.
+In the United States, a similar trial was performed by the Cancer and Leukemia Group B, with 732 previously untreated patients randomized 1:1 to receive either IFN- $\alpha$ or the combination of bevacizumab plus IFN- $\alpha$ .
+Bevacizumab plus IFN- $\alpha$ produced a superior PFS (8.5 months vs. 5.2 months) and higher objective response rate (25.5% vs. 13.1%) versus IFN- $\alpha$ alone.
 However, toxicity was greater in the combination therapy arm.
-There were no significant differences in median survival between the two groups (18.3 vs. 17.4 months for bevacizumab plus IFN- α vs. IFN- α alone).
+There were no significant differences in median survival between the two groups (18.3 vs. 17.4 months for bevacizumab plus IFN- $\alpha$ vs. IFN- $\alpha$ alone).

-The NCCN Kidney Cancer Panel recommends bevacizumab in combination with IFN- α as a category 1 option for first-line treatment of patients with relapsed or medically unresectable predominantly clear cell stage IV renal carcinoma.
+The NCCN Kidney Cancer Panel recommends bevacizumab in combination with IFN- $\alpha$ as a category 1 option for first-line treatment of patients with relapsed or medically unresectable predominantly clear cell stage IV renal carcinoma.

-Pazopanib as First-line Therapy for Predominantly Clear Cell Carcinoma Pazopanib is an oral angiogenesis inhibitor targeting VEGFR-1, -2, and -3, PDGFR- α and - β , and c-KIT.
+Pazopanib as First-line Therapy for Predominantly Clear Cell Carcinoma Pazopanib is an oral angiogenesis inhibitor targeting VEGFR-1, -2, and -3, PDGFR- $\alpha$ and - $\beta$ , and c-KIT.
 The safety and effectiveness of pazopanib was evaluated in a phase III, open-label, international, multicenter study.
 Four hundred thirty-five patients with clear cell advanced RCC and measurable disease with no prior treatment or 1 prior cytokine-based treatment were randomized 2:1 to pazopanib or placebo.
 PFS was prolonged significantly with pazopanib in the overall study population, averaging 9.2 months versus 4.2 months for patients assigned to placebo.
-112 The treatment-naive subpopulation of 233 patients, randomized 2:1 to pazopanib versus placebo, had a median PFS of 11.1 months on pazopanib versus 2.8 months on placebo.
-112 The objective response rate was 30% with pazopanib and 3% with placebo (all results were statistically significant).
+The treatment-naive subpopulation of 233 patients, randomized 2:1 to pazopanib versus placebo, had a median PFS of 11.1 months on pazopanib versus 2.8 months on placebo.
+The objective response rate was 30% with pazopanib and 3% with placebo (all results were statistically significant).
 Common adverse reactions to pazopanib (any grade) included diarrhea (52%), hypertension (40%), hair color changes, nausea (26%), anorexia (22%), vomiting (21%), fatigue (19%), weakness (14%), abdominal pain (11%), and headache (10%).
 Notable grade 3 toxicity was hepatotoxicity, indicated by elevated levels of alanine (30%) and aspartate (21%) transaminase.
 Therefore, it is critical to monitor liver function before and during treatment with the drug.

-The final analysis of OS and updated safety results of pazopanib did not show a statistically significant effect on OS.113 The lack of correlation between OS and PFS is attributed to the extensive crossover of placebo-treated patients to pazopanib via the parallel open-label extension, as well as other subsequent anticancer treatments that patients from both arms received after progression.113 In the updated analyses,113 no differences in the frequency or severity of adverse events or grade 3/4 adverse events were seen compared with the previous report.112
+The final analysis of OS and updated safety results of pazopanib did not show a statistically significant effect on OS.
+The lack of correlation between OS and PFS is attributed to the extensive crossover of placebo-treated patients to pazopanib via the parallel open-label extension, as well as other subsequent anticancer treatments that patients from both arms received after progression.
+In the updated analyses, no differences in the frequency or severity of adverse events or grade 3/4 adverse events were seen compared with the previous report.